input-output-hk/partner-chains-smart-contracts/docs/SIPs/12-Defunct-Sidechain.md

 We will discuss the defunct sidechain reclamation strategy in three stages.

-1. Dicatating that the sidechain is defunct.
+1. Dictating that the sidechain is defunct.

 2. Creating the final fund-release distribution to reclaim funds just before the sidechain is declared defunct.